reugeni/Oracle-Database-23ai-Free-on-Docker/addons/readme.md

 # Addons for Oracle APEX installation

-Put in this addons/patch latest Oracle Apex PatchSet (if available).
+Put Oracle Apex PatchSet zip files download from My Oracle support channel (if available) into addons/patch folder, then use install-apex-patch to apply it.
-Download from My Oracle Support channel.

 # Oracle APEX 24.1 Known Issues